HOUSTON — Hurt by falling oil prices, Halliburton reported a loss for its fourth quarter and said its revenue dropped 42 percent from a year ago.

 Houston-based Halliburton provides drilling services to oil and gas operators, which have been cutting their spending due to falling oil prices and demand.

 The company reported a loss of $28 million, or 3 cents per share, in the fourth quarter, compared with a profit of $901 million, or $1.06 per share, in the same period a year ago.

-The results exceeded Wall Street expectations.
-The average estimate of 17 analysts surveyed by Zacks Investment Research was for adjusted earnings of 29 cents per share.
+Earnings, adjusted for asset impairment costs and costs related to mergers and acquisitions, came to 31 cents per share, topping Wall Street expectations.
+The average estimate of 17 analysts surveyed by Zacks Investment Research was for earnings of 24 cents per share.

 Keywords: Halliburton, Earnings Report